stenzek/duckstation/README.md

 For these games, make sure that the CD image and its corresponding SBI (.sbi) file have the same name and are placed in the same directory.
 DuckStation will automatically load the SBI file when it is found next to the CD image.

 For example, if your disc image was named `Spyro3.cue`, you would place the SBI file in the same directory, and name it `Spyro3.sbi`.

+CHD images with built-in subchannel information are also supported.

 ## Building